data-science-infinity/data-science-infinity.github.io/_posts/2021-11-02-A-B-Test-in-Python.md

 ```
 #### OUR RESULTS

-For the data we have so far, we can see that it's not nessecary to spend money for the expensive mailing and keep the simpler and cheeper one.
+From the data we have so far, we can see that it's not necessary to spend money on the expensive mailing and keep the simpler and cheaper one.

 ---
 References